gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

-Audience is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.
-Use this API to get n sample records from csv.
+Retrieve a specified number of sample records from a CSV data source using a GET request.

 *Returned Response:*